Quantum fields on self-similar spacetimes: Conclusion

 \section{Conclusion}

-We showed that, in states respecting self-similarity, quantum effects in self-similar spacetimes can be characterized by a quantum Lyapunov exponent $\omega_q = 2$.
+We showed that, in states respecting self-similarity, the quantum stress tensor in self-similar spacetimes can be characterized by a Lyapunov exponent $\omega_q = 2$.
 Moreover, the leading coefficient of the exponential growth is, for large $u$, determined only by local geometric data.
 Our result generalizes that of \cite{BradyOttewill} to non-conformal (but massless) fields.
 Moreover, we showed existence of states respecting self-similarity in three examples, (a patch of) Minkowski space, the Hayward spacetime, and the critical Roberts spacetime.
 We also indicated how this generalizes to other self-similar spacetimes.

 We already motivated the assumption of a state respecting self-similarity, but nevertheless we would like to briefly discuss states not fulfilling that assumption.
 The difference of any two two-point functions of Hadamard form is a smooth symmetric bi-solution to the Klein-Gordon equation (a solution in both arguments).
 Assuming that there is a Hadamard state respecting self-similarity (and a general construction of such was sketched above), we can thus write